jdevries3133/song_maker_gallery/CONTRIBUTING.md

 Since launching in February 2021, this site has gained hundreds of music teacher users, and serves thousands of students.
-The site also continues to grow organically through word of mouth, and version 3 features detailed in #34 are sure to bring many more users to the site.
+The site also continues to grow organically through word of mouth, and version 3 features detailed in #34 (new wireframes) are sure to bring many more users to the site.

 Speaking of #34, this is the next big priority for development now.
-The wireframes there show how to implement #10 and #11 as well.
+The wireframes there show how to implement #10 (student link uploads) and #11 (social galleries) as well.
 Before diving too deep into #34, though, I want to continue cleaning up the frontend codebase by working towards #32 (styled-components migration), and continuing to housekeep around the frontend code in general because it is a bit unfocused